Xbox2020/Paul.Ighorue.github.io/README.md

 ### **Business Intelligence Analyst | Offensive Security Engineer | Cloud Security Specialist | Penetration Tester**

-I am an experienced Business Analyst and my love for using data in businees Intelligence now leads in my transitioning into a ;
+I am an experienced Business Analyst across many industries, clims, geolocations, and my love for using data in Businees Intelligence Sectors now leads in my transitioning into a ;
-Cybersecurity Specialist | OSINT Expert | Penetration Tester  with a view to becoming a CISo that not just protects data but makes it a bad day for threat actors!!!
+Cybersecurity Specialist | OSINT Expert | Penetration Tester with a view to becoming a CISO that not just protects data but makes it a bad day for threat actors!!!
 I am Passionate about large-scale digital projects, providing strategic insights that drive business success, Ethical Hacking, VAPT, and Cyber Defense.